Thousands cross Mexico’s southern border despite new efforts

 Sop Xivir said one of the crossings most used by families is called Gracias a Dios — “Thanks to God” — on the Guatemalan side.

 “The whole town lives from crossing migrants — the smugglers, the restaurants, the hotels, everything,” said a Gracias a Dios resident, who requested anonymity to avoid reprisals.
-“Look how much construction there is and the wads of cash that you see in the bank.”
+“Look how much construction there is and the wads of cash that you see.”

 The traffic had slowed significantly in 2020 due to the pandemic, but now it’s like early 2019 all over again, she said.
 “A few days ago, in a half-hour … we saw hundreds walking along a mountain path.”